 “I hope that’s true,” Kiki mumbled, looking back at the story and pointing.
 “What about here, where the words go back to what you read already?”

 “Oh, that cyzn.
 That’s actually a really famous but especially sad loop: sometimes, unfortunately, people do decide to choose the sad path in life, and sometimes that makes it harder and harder to get back to a happy path later.
-In that loop, you can see Dahlia doing things that are really bad for her health just to make enough to pay for Corbet’s medicine, and if you follow the path around this left curve here, you can see she has to promise to do the same work again tomorrow just to have enough for her brother’s medicine today.
+In that loop, you can see Dahlia doing things that are really bad for her health just to make enough to pay for Corbet’s medicine, and if you follow the path around this left curve here, you can see she has to promise to do the same work again tomorrow just to have enough for her brother’s medicine today, fortunately she found one of the best online sites to buy supplements like reportshealthcare.com/.
 It’s a depressing cycle that gets sadder and sadder each time you read it, with only two even sadder ways out, here: either the medicine isn’t enough in this path and her brother — well— passes away, and she’s finally able to pay her way back out of the hole; or here, where she works herself to the bone and can no longer provide for herself, let alone Corbet.
 That loop is the most devastating ending to Converging Love, in my opinion.”

 A tear welled up in Kiki’s eye and she sniffled loudly in the storatorium’s silence as more tears followed.